Last update: April 15, 2026

 If these numbers are consistently low, your brand awareness might be low.
 Either that or the topics you create content around aren’t resonating with your audience.
 If they’re low for specific pieces of content, then you know those specific topics or headlines aren’t hitting home.
 Alternatively, if some content pieces are getting a lot of clicks, especially related to a single topic, then you can reverse engineer what questions or pain points your audience needs answers for.

-Pages per session, on-page click-through-rate (CTR), and return readers and viewers provide insights into whether you are successfully establishing your content platform as a go-to, trusted hub of information for your audience.
-It’s important to know if people are accessing your content and leaving versus consuming your content and then looking for more.
+Pages per session, on-page click-through-rate (CTR), and return readers and viewers provide insights into whether you are successfully establishing your content platform as a go-to, trusted hub of information for your audience—critical for both human audiences and AEO.
+The thing to look for here is whether people are accessing your content and leaving or consuming your content and then looking for more.
 That’s what pages per session tells you.
 Beware, though—a low pages per session number doesn’t necessarily mean your audience doesn’t want more.
 It could mean you’re not interlinking well or your website design doesn’t encourage browsing.

 On-page CTR reflects the effectiveness of calls-to-action and internal links, indicating if your audience trusts the recommendations and suggestions provided within the content.
 Do you have a lot of return readers and viewers?
 It’s a good indication that you’re doing something right—viewers are starting to see you as a consistent source of valuable information.
 Don’t have a lot of returns?
 Your content probably needs a refresher to make sure it’s delivering value.